BugSplat-Git/bugsplat-dotnet-standard/README.md

 ## 👋 Introduction

 BugSplatDotNetStandard allows you to capture and track exceptions on all platforms that support .NET Standard 2.0.
-This includes, .NET Core, Univeral Windows Platform, Mono and more!
+This includes, .NET Core, Universal Windows Platform, Mono and more!
 Before continuing with the tutorial please make sure you have completed the following checklist:

 - [Register](https://app.bugsplat.com/v2/sign-up) as a new BugSplat user.
-- [Log in](https://app.bugsplat.com/auth0/login) using your email address.
+- [Log in](https://app.bugsplat.com/cognito/login) using your email address.

 You can also view the [MyUwpCrasher](https://github.com/BugSplat-Git/MyUwpCrasher) repo which contains a sample application with BugSplatDotNetStandard installed and configured to post exceptions to BugSplat.